whiteseagull/blogfinder/README.md

 - Blog finder uses the [promise queue](https://www.npmjs.com/package/promise-queue) package to be polite and make only two request at a time when fetching data.

-## Other apps
-In the source code you find also [Blog Media Viewer](http://www.justthink.it/wordpressTools/bmv.html), another project meant to show media items listed on a blog.
-It can be useful to detect missing videos but as of now you there isn't a "webchecker" feature and you can detect missing videos by seeing a blank image is shown.

-Blog Media Viewer will probably be moved to another repository soon.